-While you might want to avoid it, accurate and timely recordkeeping is critical to your business.
-Setting up your bookkeeping systems as early as possible will help you avoid headaches later.
+While you might want to avoid it, accurate and timely recordkeeping is critical to the success of your business.
+Setting up your bookkeeping systems as early as possible will help you avoid headaches later, but where do you start?

 Follow our list of small business bookkeeping best practices as you implement your bookkeeping solution.
-You’ll learn crucial components and how to avoid errors – so you can get back to growing your business.
+You’ll learn crucial components and how to avoid errors – so you can get back to growing your business or focusing on that next milestone.

-Bookkeeping supports your company’s financial reporting and recordkeeping functions.
-Bookkeepers maintain accurate and timely financial data for tax returns and business decisions.
+Bookkeeping supports your business’s financial reporting and recordkeeping functions, with bookkeepers maintaining accurate and timely financial data for tax returns and business decisions.

 Bookkeepers and accountants can have overlapping responsibilities, but each function serves a different purpose.

-Bookkeeping responsibilities support accurate financial accounting records.
-Accountants require correct account balances and transaction data to perform their jobs.
+Bookkeeping supports accurate financial accounting records.
+Accountants require correct account balances and transaction data from bookkeepers to perform their jobs.
 Accounting activities include:

 Bookkeepers can identify trends and monitor business expenses, but accountants generally perform detailed account analyses rather than day-to-day account reconciliations.
 Many accountants hold a certified public accountant (CPA) license.